Data-Visualization-Intro/1-Class-intro/readme.md

 - Press the spacebar if muted to temporarily enable the microphone
 - If possible, leave your camera on
 - Use a second screen by dialing into Zoom on another device or use a larger monitor
-- You will need to configure Zoom for screen sharing (requires restarting Zoom)
+- You may need to configure Zoom for screen sharing (requires restarting Zoom)
 - Recordings are made available on request
 - If you raise your hand please alert me via voice